dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-Using a registry requires usually access to a network, so in case where your machine is not virtually able to communicate with a registry, there is always an option to export or import an image from a file, which you can move around through other mediums.
+Using a registry requires usually access to a network, so in case where your machine is not virtually able to communicate with a registry, there is always an option to export an image to a file, which you can move around through other mediums.

 ---